Crochet Half Granny Hexagon (Two Ways)

 Start by making a magic ring.

-Row 1: ch3, 6dc in MR, pull the MR close and turn
+Row 1: ch3, 6dc in MR, pull the MR close, and turn

-Row 2: ch3, 1dc in the space between first 2 dc from previous row, cluster in next 4 spaces between previous dc, 1dc in the space between last 2 previous dc, dc in the last stitch, turn.
+Row 2: ch3, 1dc in the space between first 2 dc from the previous row, cluster in next 4 spaces between the previous dc, 1dc in the space between last 2 previous dc, dc in the last stitch, turn.

-Row 3: ch3, corner in the next space between clusters of dc, cluster in the next space, corner in the following space between clusters, cluster in the next pace, corner in the following space, 1dc in the last chain, turn.
+Row 3: ch3, 1dc in the space between the first 2dc from the previous row, corner in the next space between clusters of dc, cluster in the next space between clusters below, corner in the following space between clusters, cluster in the next space between clusters below, corner in the following space, 1dc in the last chain, turn.

 The Horizontal Half Granny Hexagon